Fiction

 Asimov's Science Fiction, 1995 · First published story

 Theodore Sturgeon Memorial Award winner.
 McDaid's first professional short fiction sale, written following his attendance at the Clarion Science Fiction Workshop in 1993.
+Narrated by Hitoshi, a sentient elevator in a post-millennial library complex, the story follows the convergence of a radical scholar, a grieving believer, and an AI trying to understand what it means to choose.

 • [Additional stories and publications TK]